 - Pull the leg of lamb from the refrigerator and let it sit out for about an hour before it is ready to go into the oven.

 - Preheat oven to 450°F.

-- Combine the garlic, herbs, 1 teaspoon salt, pepper, cumin and pepper flakes.
+- Combine 6 cloves minced garlic, 1 tablespoon each of Herb de Provence, fresh rosemary and thyme, 1 teaspoon salt, ½ teaspoon ground black pepper, 2 teaspoons ground cumin, and 1 teaspoon red pepper flakes.
 Rub the mixture on all sides of the lamb.
 Place the lamb in a large roasting pan (do not cover it with foil) and cook for 15 minutes in the 450°F oven to get a nice sear.

-- Pull the roast out of the oven and scatter the tomatoes, onions, kalamata olives, and lemons around the roast.
-Drizzle the remaining 1 tablespoon of oil and sprinkle 1 teaspoon of salt on them.
-Pour in the white wine.
+- Pull the roast out of the oven and scatter 12-14 large cherry tomatoes (halved), 2 sweet onion wedges, one heaping cup of kalamata olives, and 2 lemons (quartered) around the roast.
+Drizzle the remaining 1 tablespoon of oil and sprinkle 1 teaspoon of salt on the veggies.
+Pour in 1 cup dry white wine.

 - When done, pull the pan from the oven, place the roast on a meat cutting board, cover with foil and let rest for 15-20 minutes.